Mathilde Tantot Goes Topless With Angel Wing Filter On Instagram

 Mathilde Tantot recently gave fans a look at her figure in a zoomed-in shot, but her newest update is all about a selfie.
-The update has been liked over 417,000 times so far, and consisted of two photos.
+The update has been liked over 417,000 times so far and consisted of two photos.

 The first photo showed Mathilde standing in a bathroom in front of a white bathtub.
-She only wore a black thong, and held her phone up with her left hand.
+She only wore a black thong and held her phone up with her left hand.
 She did it in such a way to obscure her face.

-Tantot also placed her right hands on her chest, and censored it as best she could.
+Tantot also placed her right hands on her chest and censored it as best she could.
 Even so, much of her chest was left on full display.
 She completed the look by adding an angel wing filter.

 A second photo showed the model from a different angle, as she placed her left leg up on the edge of the tub.
-She showed off her booty, and wrapped her right arm around her chest.
+She showed off her booty and wrapped her right arm around her chest.

 The photo can’t be shared here, but you can check it out on her Instagram page.
 Fans gushed about Tantot’s good looks in the comments section.